 Examples of Tone Words to Use in Writing

 Now you know what tone is, and you know how we can manipulate it to get our desired attitude across to the readers.
 I’ve got a set of strong tone words you can use in your work to establish tone.
 I’ve even grouped them based on the type of tone they convey!
-Most of these are adjectives, but some of them are verbs–all of them get across the vibe you want.
+Most of these are adjectives, but some of them are strong action verbs–all of them get across the vibe you want.
 You’re welcome!

 Happy Tone Words